06sarv/GeneticRAG/README.md

 - Local processing without external API dependencies
 - Support for multiple data sources (CSV, text, Markdown, JSON, YAML)
 - Advanced vector search using ChromaDB with sentence transformers
-- Flexible LLM integration with vLLM and transformers support
+- Flexible LLM integration with vLLM and transformers support, with enhanced stability for model loading and configuration.
 - Comprehensive configuration with YAML and environment variables
 - RESTful API built with FastAPI
 - Document ingestion system for easy data source addition